Doctolib Termin

 3. Medical Certificate

-Obtain a certificate from your general practitioner or psychiatrist confirming the necessity of psychotherapeutic treatment ("Konsiliarbericht")
+Obtain a certificate from your general practitioner or psychiatrist confirming the necessity of psychotherapeutic treatment—this is known as a “Konsiliarbericht”.
+It is a required document for starting psychotherapy and part of the reimbursement application process.

 4. Proof of Unsuccessful Therapist Search